 While the bird flu has infected tens of millions of poultry, H5N1 remains rare among humans.
 Those at the greatest risk of infection are people who have direct contact with sick or dead birds or with surfaces contaminated by the virus.
 While there is the potential for the virus to mutate and become more contagious, at this time, the bird flu does not spread easily from birds to people, nor does it spread easily between people.

-For those that get the bird flu, symptoms range from mild to severe.
-Bird flu can cause fever, chills, cough , sore throat , diarrhea , and vomiting.
-In severe cases, H5N1 can quickly progress to respiratory distress, pneumonia , organ failure, and death.
+For those who get the bird flu, symptoms range from mild to severe.
+Bird flu can cause fever, chills, cough, sore throat, diarrhea, and vomiting.
+In severe cases, H5N1 can quickly progress to respiratory distress, pneumonia, organ failure, and death.

 There are periodic reports of cases of the bird flu.
 The sporadic cases do not mean you have to change your travel plans.
 When you make your arrangements, check the Centers for Disease Control and Prevention (CDC) Travel website for updated information.
 Check for updates regularly and take any action recommended by the country you are visiting.